Alfred Jarry

-Alfred Jarry ([alfʁɛd ʒaʁi]; 8 September 1873 – 1 November 1907) was a French symbolist writer who is best known for his play Ubu Roi (1896).
+Alfred Jarry ([alfʁɛd ʒaʁi]; 8 September 1873 – 1 November 1907) was a French symbolist writer who is best known for his play Ubu Roi (1896), often cited as a forerunner of the Dada, Surrealist, and Futurist movements of the 1920s and 1930s and later the theatre of the absurd in the 1950s and 1960s.
 He also coined the term and philosophical concept of 'pataphysics.

-Jarry was born in Laval, Mayenne, France, and his mother was from Brittany.
-He was associated with the Symbolist movement.
-His play Ubu Roi is often cited as a forerunner of Dada and the Surrealist and Futurist movements of the 1920s and 1930s.
+Jarry was born in Laval, Mayenne, France, although his mother was from Brittany.
 He wrote in a variety of hybrid genres and styles, prefiguring the postmodern, including novels, poems, short plays and opéras bouffes, absurdist essays and speculative journalism.
 His texts are considered examples of absurdist literature and postmodern philosophy.

 Biography and works

 His father Anselme Jarry (1837–1895) was a salesman who descended into alcoholism; his mother Caroline, née Quernest (1842–1893), was interested in music and literature, but her family had a streak of insanity, and her mother and brother were institutionalized.
 The couple had two surviving children, a daughter Caroline-Marie, called Charlotte (1865–1925), and Alfred.
 In 1879 Caroline left Anselme and took the children to Saint-Brieuc in Brittany.